nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## Show a Student Contact - `show`

-Shows detailed information of a contact.
+Shows detailed information of a Student Contact.
 This can be done using the name of the contact or the index.

 Format 1: